morph-l2/morph-doc/docs/build-on-morphism/build-on-morphism/3-bridge-between-morphism-and-ethereum.md

 ### Sending data

 If the Standard Token Bridge doesn't fully cover your usecase, you can also [send arbitrary data between L1 and L2](## Send messages between Morphism and Ethereum).
-You can use this functionality to have a contract on Ethereum trigger a contract function on Morphism and vice versa.
+You can use this functionality to have a contract on Ethereum trigger a contract function on Morphism, and vice versa.
 We've made this process as easy as possible by giving developers a simple API for triggering a cross-chain function call.

 ## Utilize Standard Bridge Contract